Matrix Decomposition and Applications: Existence of LU Decomposition without Permutation

-We further prove that if no permutation involves, the LU decomposition is unique. \begin{corollary}[Uniqueness of the LU Decomposition without Permutation] Suppose the $n\times n$ square matrix $\bA$ has nonzero leaning principal minors.
-Then, the LU decomposition is unique. \end{corollary} \begin{proof}[of Corollary~\ref{corollary:unique-lu-without-permutation}] Suppose the LU decomposition is not unique, then we can find two decompositions such that $\bA=\bL_1\bU_1 = \bL_2\bU_2$ which implies $\bL_2^{-1}\bL_1=\bU_2\bU_1^{-1}$.
-The left of the equation is a unit lower triangular matrix and the right of the equation is an upper triangular matrix.
-This implies both sides of the above equation are diagonal matrices.
-Since the inverse of a unit lower triangular matrix is also a unit lower triangular matrix, and the product of unit lower triangular matrices is also a unit lower triangular matrix, this results in that $\bL_2^{-1}\bL_1 = \bI$.
-The equality implies that both sides are identity matrices such that $\bL_1=\bL_2$ and $\bU_1=\bU_2$ which leads to a contradiction. \end{proof}
+We further show that the LU decomposition is unique when no permutation matrix is involved. \begin{corollary}[Uniqueness of LU decomposition without permutation] Let $\bA$ be an $n\times n$ square matrix with nonzero leading principal minors.
+Then, the LU decomposition of $\bA$ is unique. \end{corollary} \begin{proof}[of Corollary~\ref{corollary:unique-lu-without-permutation}] Suppose, for contradiction, that the LU decomposition is not unique.
+Then, there exist two decompositions, $\bA=\bL_1\bU_1 = \bL_2\bU_2$, which implies $\bL_2^{-1}\bL_1=\bU_2\bU_1^{-1}$.
+The left-hand side of the equation is a unit lower triangular matrix, while the right-hand side is an upper triangular matrix.
+Consequently, both sides must be diagonal matrices.
+Since the inverse of a unit lower triangular matrix is also a unit lower triangular matrix, and the product of unit lower triangular matrices remains a unit lower triangular matrix, we deduce that $\bL_2^{-1}\bL_1 = \bI$.
+The equality implies that both sides are identity matrices such that $\bL_1=\bL_2$ and $\bU_1=\bU_2$, resulting in a contradiction.
+This completes the proof. \end{proof}

-In the proof of Theorem~\ref{theorem:lu-factorization-without-permutation}, we have shown that the diagonal values of the upper triangular matrix are all nonzero if the leading principal minors of $\bA$ are all nonzero.
-We then can formulate this decomposition in another form if we divide each row of $\bU$ by each diagonal value of $\bU$.
-This is called the \textit{LDU decomposition}. \begin{corollaryHigh}[LDU Decomposition] For any $n\times n$ square matrix $\bA$, if all the leading principal minors are nonzero, i.e., $\det(\bA_{1:k,1:k})\neq 0$, for all $k\in \{1,2,\ldots, n\}$, then $\bA$ can be \textbf{uniquely} factored as
+In the proof of Theorem~\ref{theorem:lu-factorization-without-permutation}, we showed that the diagonal values of the upper triangular matrix are all nonzero if the leading principal minors of $\bA$ are all nonzero.
+Dividing each row of $\bU$ by its corresponding diagonal entry leads to an equivalent decomposition known as the \textit{LDU decomposition}.